UCR-Robotics/ee144/docs/lab3.rst

 - Odometry works in the way that it counts how many rounds the wheel rotates.
-  Therefore, if you lift and place a robot from one place to another, it will still "think" that it was at the original place.
+  Therefore, if you lift and place a robot from one place to another, it will still "think" that it is at the original place.

 - In Gazebo simulator, using command ``Ctrl + R`` to reset the robot is similar to lifting the robot and placing it to the origin, where the odometry will still report